 In different ways, MSC is both a traditional and a modern line.
 The tradition mainly comes in the shape of the comparatively formal atmosphere, whilst the modern touches are provided courtesy of a raft of technological innovations on board all of its newest ships.

 The exquisite Italian styling found throughout a lot of the public areas gives a clue to the level of sophistication which MSC is aiming for.
-Plenty of guests adopt a more casual style, but deep down this is one of the more formal lines and most people are happy to dress and act accordingly when required.
+Plenty of guests adopt a more casual style, but a good number still enjoy dressing up for more formal occasions.